Syon Abbey: Archaeological excavations

 Syon House remains in 2010 the London seat of the Dukes of Northumberland.
 Foundations of the Monastery Church lying to the immediate east of Syon House were partially uncovered in excavations starting in summer 2003, made by Channel 4's Time Team archaeological programme, broadcast on 4 January 2004.
 The programme highlighted medieval masonry blocks in the foundation wall of the north Wing as evidence that the west end of the church may have been incorporated into the current house built by Protector Somerset.
 However, subsequent sweeping of the floor demonstrated that the Tudor floor surface continued underneath the wall, suggesting that the medieval blocks were simply reused when this wing was rebuilt in 1820.
 So far there is no evidence on the exact length of the church or whether it does actually extend under Syon House.
-Further excavations by Birkbeck, University of London have continued from 2004 to 2011.
+Further excavations by Birkbeck, University of London continued from 2004 to 2011.
+Birkbeck excavations revealed that the church's design had more in common with the church at Vadstena Abbey than it did with contemporary English churches.
+Using knowledge of Vadstena Abbey, Birkbeck archeologists also created hypotheses about the layout of Syon.
+Archeologists identified the possible location of the convent garden, which they believe may have been near the convent infirmary.
 As of 2020, it has been confirmed that some portions of the abbey remained intact and were used in situ during the construction of Syon House, most notably an undercroft forming part of the cellars of the mansion's westerly wing and two Gothic doorways.
 Further remains are confirmed across the building's lawns, including the vaults of the abbey latrine and the foundations of the majority of the abbey church.